This Google Ads #UXFAIL is costing customers thousands of dollars

 At first, we assumed there was something wrong with the way Google routes calls from their number (to track the clicks) to our business number.
 Google looked into it and they said it was not an issue.
 We tried asking each caller where they got our number and most just said they “Googled it”.
 We talked to our phone company to see if they could track down any routing issues.
 Given the fact that millions of people were suddenly unemployed, we thought the phone systems could be getting overloaded and causing issues.
 They found no issues.
 We looked up Unemployment Insurance office phone numbers to see if our phone number was published by mistake anywhere.
 It was not.
 We spent weeks and hundreds of dollars on clicks trying to figure out the issue until we gave up and just paused the Call Only ads.

-Finally, a Breakthrough
+Finally, a breakthrough

 My brother owns TGA Legal Collections (shameless plug) and he asked me to help him run some Google Ads.
 These ads were set up to target companies that are looking to hire a firm to collect money from debtors who owe them money.
 Within one week of running his Call Only ads, he began getting calls.
 Unfortunately, the calls were not from companies but from debtors who were looking to make payments to a collection agency.
 Luckily, one of the debtors was nice enough to actually send my brother a screenshot of exactly what they Googled before calling his business.
 As you can see in the screenshot on the right, the debtor typed in the full name of the collection agency they were looking to make a payment to, and the first result Google displayed was my brother’s ad.
 Clearly the debtor never read a word of the text in the ad — even after sending the screenshot to my brother — they just saw the huge phone number and clicked it.